-None of the following criteria were updated to the Cures Update version of criteria prior to August 31, 2021.
-As a result, all testing is scheduled to be conducted against the 2015 Edition version of the criteria.
+ALL of the following criteria were updated to the Cures Update version of criteria August 17,2022 in the version 21 certification.
+Version 20 technically remains active and testing is the same for either version.
+As a result, all testing is scheduled to be conducted against the 2015 Edition Cures Update version of the criteria.